0 Shares

 Wicked: Part I is – no surprise – an audiovisual spectacle of blockbuster proportions.
 It has eye popping visuals and costumes, rousing production numbers and some phenomenal singing and acting from Erivo and Grande, whose wickedly hilarious Galinda frequently steals the show.
 It also has some really sweet Oscar-worthy moments of tenderness.
 The supporting cast includes an excellent Jonathan Bailey (Bridgerton, Broadchurch) as love interest Fiyaro, Michelle Yeoh as their instructor, and Jeff Goldblum as The Wizard.

 But not all is perfect in Oz.
 With a bloated two hour, forty-minute runtime, the at times sluggish story is at least 30 minutes too long and some of the frenetically overproduced production numbers come off as corny.
 On top of that is a frustrating bit of Broadway show fan service in the midsection that detracts from the film’s symbolic-laden message about the dangers of fascism.
-Wicked: Part I is still very good but could have been really great had it not watered itself down to make it more palatable to the masses.
-Here’s to hoping next year’s Wicked: Part II is even better.
+Wicked: Part I is still an outstanding Broadway adaptation but could have been even better had it not watered itself down to make it more palatable to the masses.
+Next year’s Wicked: Part II should be even better.

 REEL FACTS